roc-streaming/rocd/docs/development/roadmap.md

     - generic driver interface
     - implementation for PipeWire using C bindings to libpipewire
 - :white_large_square: **Endpoint management** ([gh-46][gh-46])
-    - CRUD io for endpoints (audio devices)
+    - CRUD for endpoints (audio devices)
-    - uses DeviceDriver to control devices
+    - use DeviceDriver to control devices
 - :white_large_square: **Stream management** ([gh-47][gh-47])
-    - CRUD for network streams
+    - CRUD for streams
-    - uses DeviceDriver for I/O
+    - use DeviceDriver for I/O
     - support sending from endpoint to address
     - support receiving from address to endpoint
     - for now don't support endpoint-to-endpoint